kubernetes-csi/csi-driver-nfs/docs/driver-parameters.md

 volumeAttributes.mountPermissions | mounted folder permissions.
 The default is `0777` |  | No |

 ### Tips
-#### `subDir` parameter supports following pv/pvc metadata transform
+#### `subDir` parameter supports following pv/pvc metadata conversion
-> if `subDir` value contains following strings, it would transforms into corresponding pv/pvc name or namespace
+> if `subDir` value contains following strings, it would be converted into corresponding pv/pvc name or namespace
  - `${pvc.metadata.name}`
  - `${pvc.metadata.namespace}`
  - `${pv.metadata.name}`